Search Results

 T-Mobile Non-Use Fee

+To avoid this service disruption, always add at least 1 number to a campaign after the registration is complete.
+Aerialink customers may request a report that provides a countdown of the numbers of days before suspension will occurr on campaigns.
 It is the responsibility of the Aerialink customer who provisioned the 10DLC campaign and its associated long codes to identify and deprovision campaigns which are no longer in use, or are expected no longer to be in use per the timeframe outlined above.
 Therefore, if you do not plan on using a campaign, please be sure to remove the numbers from the campaign and then deactivate it, which will change the campaign’s state to “expired,” and prevent it from incurring fees.

 10DLC T-Mobile Special Requests